rajes95/deep_learning/README.md

 # Deep Learning
-A collection of notebooks which demonstrate various concepts in Deep Learning and Advanced Machine Learning.
+A collection of Jupyter notebooks which demonstrate various concepts in Deep Learning and Advanced Machine Learning.